interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a7d37a27-4f58-47a3-8635-7ee422c29b1f" alt="Denoising inference">
   <br>
-  Figure 4:On the left: Denoising inference.
+  Figure 4: On the left: Denoising inference.
 Real, generated spectrograms of data used for inference and their absolute difference.
 On the center and right: Denoising and vetoing accuracy as a function of different $SNR^2$ threshold after training.
 </p>